aws-samples/shopfloor-connectivity/docs/targets/aws-sqs.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

+The SFC target adapter for Amazon [Simple Queue Service](https://aws.amazon.com/sqs/) (SQS) enables sending collected data to SQS queues.

 ## AwsSqsTargetConfiguration

 AwsSqsTargetConfiguration extends the type [TargetConfiguration](../core/target-configuration.md) with specific configuration data for sending data to an SQS queue.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"AWS-SQS"**
+The Targets configuration element can contain entries of this type; the TargetType of these entries must be set to **"AWS-SQS"**.

-Requires IAM permission sqs:SendMessageBatch for the receiving queue.
+Requires IAM permission `sqs:SendMessageBatch` for the receiving queue.

 - [Schema](#awssqstargetconfiguration-schema)
 - [Examples](#awssqstargetconfiguration-examples)